Captum

 attribute_to_layer_input=True)

 The figure below demonstrates the importance scores of each neuron in the output of interaction layer.
-First 16 neurons have mixed contributions both to Clicked and Non-Clicked predictions.
+The first 16 neurons have mixed contributions both to Clicked and Non-Clicked predictions.
 The following 351 interaction neurons either primarily contribute to Clicked or have no effect on the prediction.
 In fact we can see that many of those interactions have no effect on the prediction.
 This observations, however, are supported by 497 samples that are predicted as Clicked with a prediction score larger than 0.999.
 One might think that the samples might not be representative enough, however, even if we increase the sample size we still observe similar patterns.
-As an extension of this work one might think of performing statistical significance testing for random subsamples that are predicted as Clicked with high prediction score to make more convincing statements.
+As an extension of this work one might think of performing statistical significance testing for random subsamples that are predicted as Clicked with high prediction score to make more convincing arguments.

 In [22]: